Title

 The Spanish Ancient Monastery (Florida, United States)Object history

-35,784 stones, packed in 10.
-751 wooden boxes, which Arthur Byne managed to export from the province of Segovia to New York, silencing with money all the agents who could hinder the operation: “The problems have been endless; several times during the summer the project was denounced to the Ministry of Fine Arts, but with my influence I managed to silence the press and the work could go ahead [...]
-Then I exercised all my personal influence directly with the Minister of Fine Arts and obtained permission to move all the stones already packed...” (translated.
+35,784 stones, packed in 10.751 wooden boxes, which Arthur Byne managed to export from the province of Segovia to New York, silencing with money all the agents that could hinder the operation: "The problems have been endless; several times during the summer the project was denounced to the Ministry of Fine Arts, but with my influence I managed to silence the press and the work could go ahead [...]
+Then I exercised all my personal influence directly with the Minister of Fine Arts and obtained permission to move all the stones already packed..." (translated.
 Merino de Cáceres, 1985, pp. 145-210).
 (The Minister of Public Instruction and Fine Arts was Eduardo Callejo de la Cuesta).

-Today it is known as Spanish Ancient Monastery.
+Today it is known as the Spanish Ancient Monastery.
 It is undoubtedly extraordinary, and a priori disconcerting, to have a medieval European Cistercian monastery in North Miami Beach (Florida), but also in Sacramenia (Segovia) where the church is preserved.
 Therefore, it is a monastery on two continents.
 The church is part of a privately owned property, the restoration of the temple in the aforementioned town of Segovia was undertaken by José Miguel Merino de Cáceres, who not only devoted considerable efforts to the recovery of what was still preserved in Sacramenia, but also to disseminate, through various publications, such an eventful and peculiar history.

 Locations